-Tata & Howard, Inc. was retained by the Leicester Highway Department to assist the Town in meeting the requirements addressed in the General Permit for Stormwater Discharges from Small Municipal Separate Storm Sewer Systems (MS4s) in Massachusetts (Permit), made effective by the United States Environmental Protection Agency (EPA) on July 1, 2018 and modified on January 6, 2021.
+Tata & Howard, Inc. was retained by the Leicester Department of Public Works (DPW) - Highway Division to assist the Town in meeting the requirements addressed in the General Permit for Stormwater Discharges from Small Municipal Separate Storm Sewer Systems (MS4s) in Massachusetts (Permit), made effective by the United States Environmental Protection Agency (EPA) on July 1, 2018 and modified on January 6, 2021.
 The Town of Leicester, Massachusetts is subject to phosphorus reduction requirements as stated in Appendix F, Section A.II. of the Permit, pertaining to lakes and ponds.
 This section requires that the Town of Leicester develop a Lake Phosphorus Control Plan (LPCP) in three distinct phases.
-The Town must complete a written Phase 1 Plan of the LPCP with specified components five years after the permit effective date (June 30, 2023).
+The Town must complete a written Phase 1 Plan of the LPCP with specified components five years after the Permit effective date (June 30, 2023).